 - Text purpose refers to the aim or intended objective that an author seeks to attain through the text.
 The aim of the text can provide the reader with clues about how to effectively process the text (e.g., critically evaluating arguments in a persuasive text).
 In the case of required reading (as in most educational settings), the purpose is determined by someone else (e.g., the teacher in educational settings).
-See Kalman et al. (2023) and Nelson et al. (2023) for overviews. - Text structure refers to the organizational pattern to arrange and present information in a text, such as the organization of ideas and the relations among these ideas, and the vocabulary used to express them.
-Common text structures (e.g., formats for description, sequence, enumeration, cause-effect, compare & contrast, problem-solution format) influence the formation of a mental representation of a text and the application of relevant reading tasks (see Approach to Reading gear).
-See Pyle et al. (2017) and Bogaerds-Hazenberg et al. (2021) for overviews. - Text style refers to a collection of means through which the meaning of a text can be conveyed in a particular fashion.
-Examples are the word choice (e.g., technical or academic terms in formal texts versus colloquial expressions in informal texts), sentence structure (e.g., length, type, or construction techniques), information density (e.g., dense information in technical texts versus sparse information in causal or narrative texts), register (e.g., informal or personal versus formal or business texts, depending on the audience or purpose), or choice of perspective (e.g., first person perspectives in personal narratives, second-person for instructional content, or third person for formal or objective texts).
-See Toolan (1996), Shelton (1994) and Bailin & Grafstein (2016) for overviews. - Text genre indicates categories of texts (e.g., narrative, expository, instructional, poetry, social media posts etc.) where texts within one category share conventions and features related to the intent of the communicator (e.g., instructional texts usually provide procedural steps on how to do something).
-Texts in the same genre thereby often share common characteristics in terms of content, style, form, and purpose.
+See Kalman et al. (2023) and Nelson et al. (2023) for overviews. - Text structure refers to the organizational pattern to arrange and present information in a text, such as the organization of ideas and the relations among these ideas (e.g., in terms of order and focus of information), and the vocabulary and syntactical structures used to express them.
+Text structures (e.g., expository structures such as enumeration, cause-effect, compare & contrast, as well as narrative structures, such as story-grammar and non-linear timelines) and their complexity influence the formation of a mental representation of a text and the application of relevant reading tasks (see Approach to Reading gear).
+See Pyle et al. (2017), Bogaerds-Hazenberg et al. (2021), and Abbott (2008) for overviews. - Text style refers to a collection of means through which the meaning of a text can be conveyed in a particular fashion.
+Examples are the word choice (e.g., technical or academic terms in formal texts versus colloquial expressions in informal texts), sentence structure (e.g., length, type, figurative language, or construction techniques), information density (e.g., dense information in technical texts versus sparse information in causal or narrative texts), register (e.g., informal or personal versus formal or business texts, depending on the audience or purpose), or choice of perspective (e.g., first person perspectives in personal narratives, second-person for instructional content, or third person for formal or objective texts).
+See Toolan (1996), Shelton (1994), Bailin and Grafstein (2016), and Gibbons and Whiteley (2018) for overviews. - Text genre indicates categories of texts (e.g., narrative, expository, instructional, poetry, social media posts etc.) where texts within one category share conventions and features related to the intent of the communicator (e.g., instructional texts usually provide procedural steps on how to do something).
+Texts in the same genre often share common characteristics in terms of content, style, form, and purpose.
 See Bawarshi and Reiff (2010), Stukker et al. (2024), and Renkema (2005) for overviews. - Text cohesion and coherence both indicate clarity and readability of a text but refer to distinct dimensions thereof.
 Cohesion refers to linguistic aspects of texts (and discourse), such as grammatical and lexical connections within a text (e.g., pronouns or conjunctions).
 Coherence refers to the (resulting) connectedness a reader establishes between ideas, sentences, and paragraphs in their mental representation of the text.
 Both cohesion and coherence facilitate the application of relevant orienting tasks (see Approach to Reading gear).
-See Givón (1993) and Sanders & Canestrelli (2012) for overviews. - The text format refers to how a text is presented (e.g., as static document or as an online document allowing the use of hyperlinks) and structured (e.g. headings, title, bullets, paragraphs, bold print, fonts, captions, etc.).
+See Givón (1993) and Sanders & Canestrelli (2012) for overviews.

+The text format refers to how a text is presented (e.g., as a static document or as an online document allowing the use of hyperlinks) and structured (e.g. headings, title, bullets, paragraphs, bold print, fonts, captions, etc.).
 Depending on the text format, all other inner gears can be influenced: The text format can manipulate the presentation of the text materials (e.g., adding hyperlinks to a digital text) and influence the formation of a mental representation (e.g., through a font or text formatting coming with a medium).
 See Coiro (2021) for an overview.